Sir Edmund Hillary (1919 - 2008)

 Primary sources

-This is a well-known newspaper in the United Kingdom, that includes articles about events around the world.
-Articles from its 'archives' show some famous events from history.
-Search using the keywords 'Hillary Everest'.
+This is a well-known newspaper in the United Kingdom that includes articles about events around the world.
+Articles and videos from its 'archives' show some famous events from history.

-- There is also a black and white video from the archives called Edmund Hillary and Tenzing Norgay climb Everest.
+• Watch a black and white video called Edmund Hillary and Tenzing Norgay climb Everest.

 Tips: Websites that have .com or .co in the address can have good information, but you need to assess how reliable it is.
 Check the About us link on the website, if you can find one.
 That can tell you what the company’s mission and values are.